 What do I need to bring?

 You'll need to arrive dressed in warm, waterproof clothing.
 Please bring a rucksack or sturdy bag to store your footwear while you are on the slope.
-Please also remember to bring a face covering, stout gloves and long sport socks.

 Where can I get ready?

-In line with the latest Public Health guidance, we are not able to provide changing facilities at the current time.
+In line with the latest Government guidance, we are not able to provide changing facilities at the current time.
 Guests should arrive dressed ready for their activity.
 Guests can change into their ski or snowboard boots in the ski dispense area and should bring a rucksack or suitable bag to store their footwear and belongings.

 Is there anything else I need to know?